mnori/emb0x/README.md

 - `database`
   - holds the `database` engine which at the moment will always be mysql
 - `import-manager`
   - here there is a daemon that handles imported files such as .zip or individual tracks that are uploaded from `webapp`.
-It receives tasks from the `database` that are placed there by `webapp`. like `webapp`, the `import-manager` is written in c#.
+It receives tasks from the `database` that are placed there by `webapp`. like `webapp`, the `import-manager` is written in c#. some code such as the DB stuff is shared between `webapp` and `import-manager`
-- `minio` drop in replacement for AWS S3, for local testing.
-After tracks have been processed, they are stored here.
+- `minio` is a drop in replacement for AWS S3, for local testing. after tracks have been processed, they are stored here. when you deploy on aws for real, you'll use aws's s3 instead.

 # run it on your own b0x
 this requires docker to be installed first